 There are many reasons why you might want to make a non-concessional contribution into your super fund.
 This can include the following:

-- Access to the government co-contribution.
-Subject to eligibility requirements, the government may match your contribution 50 cents for every $1 contributed up to a maximum co-contribution of $500;
+- Access to the super co-contribution.
+If eligible, the government may match your contribution with up to 50 cents per $1 contributed, to a maximum of $500;

-For instance, in the current financial year, you could contribute $360,000 by bringing forward the 2025/26 and 2026/27 years cap limits.
-This would mean you can’t make any additional non-concessional contributions until the 2027/28 financial year.
+Using the bring-forward rule, you can contribute up to $360,000 in a single financial year by bringing forward the next two years’ cap space.
+For example, in the current financial year, you could contribute $360,000 by bringing forward the 2026/27 and 2027/28 years cap limits (subject to eligibility criteria discussed below).
+This would mean you can’t make any additional non-concessional contributions until the 2028/29 financial year.

 Eligibility requirements for a non-concessional contribution